prebid/prebid-server-java/docs/config-app.md

 - `settings.in-memory-cache.http-update.amp-endpoint` - the url to fetch AMP stored request updates.
 - `settings.in-memory-cache.http-update.refresh-rate` - refresh period in ms for stored request updates.
 - `settings.in-memory-cache.http-update.timeout` - timeout for obtaining stored request updates.
-- `settings.in-memory-cache.jdbc-update.init-query` - initial query for fetching all stored requests at the startup.
+- `settings.in-memory-cache.database-update.init-query` - initial query for fetching all stored requests at the startup.
-- `settings.in-memory-cache.jdbc-update.update-query` - a query for periodical update of stored requests, that should contain 'WHERE last_updated > ?' to fetch only the records that were updated since previous check.
+- `settings.in-memory-cache.database-update.update-query` - a query for periodical update of stored requests, that should contain 'WHERE last_updated > ?' to fetch only the records that were updated since previous check.
-- `settings.in-memory-cache.jdbc-update.amp-init-query` - initial query for fetching all AMP stored requests at the startup.
+- `settings.in-memory-cache.database-update.amp-init-query` - initial query for fetching all AMP stored requests at the startup.
-- `settings.in-memory-cache.jdbc-update.amp-update-query` - a query for periodical update of AMP stored requests, that should contain 'WHERE last_updated > ?' to fetch only the records that were updated since previous check.
+- `settings.in-memory-cache.database-update.amp-update-query` - a query for periodical update of AMP stored requests, that should contain 'WHERE last_updated > ?' to fetch only the records that were updated since previous check.
-- `settings.in-memory-cache.jdbc-update.refresh-rate` - refresh period in ms for stored request updates.
+- `settings.in-memory-cache.database-update.refresh-rate` - refresh period in ms for stored request updates.
-- `settings.in-memory-cache.jdbc-update.timeout` - timeout for obtaining stored request updates.
+- `settings.in-memory-cache.database-update.timeout` - timeout for obtaining stored request updates.

 For targeting available next options:
 - `settings.targeting.truncate-attr-chars` - set the max length for names of targeting keywords (0 means no truncation).